Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ### 2025-08-07T18:12:17-05:00 (48.14664, -91.69657) 1254 feet: Camp in Moose Bay

 We slept hard until thunder and rain woke us.
-When it came, we learnt that there is a trick to releasing the toggle that holds the rain fly out of the way&mdash;we must be very careful to slide the toggle directly out of the loop without allowing any twist.
+When it came, we learnt that there is a trick to releasing the toggle that holds the rain fly out of the way&mdash;one must be very careful to slide the toggle directly out of the loop without allowing it to twist.

 ![Royce having coffee.
 Crooked Lake north of Saturday Bay 2025-08-07 07:51](./attachments/202508070751-000.jpeg "Royce having coffee.
 Crooked Lake north of Saturday Bay 2025-08-07 07:51")